juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

    $HOST_DIRECTORY\config\bela.properties
 ```

-Edit it to configure access control and API integrations using this [template](/reference/bela.properties.md).
+Edit that file to configure your BELA instance using this [template](/reference/bela.properties.md).

 Restart the BELA container.